Tree shaking and code removal

 Remove unused imports and exports

-Experimentally available in SDK 52 and above.
+Experimentally available in SDK 52 and later.

 You can experimentally enable support for automatically removing unused imports and exports across modules.
 This is useful for speeding up native OTA downloads and optimizing web performance where JavaScript must be parsed and executed using a standard JavaScript engine.